Marcia Ranglin-Vassell: Early life, education, and career

-Marcia Ranglin-Vassell (born 1960) is an American politician and Democratic member of the Rhode Island House of Representatives, representing the 5th District since being elected in November 2016.
-This district includes the Charles, Wanskuck and Elmhurst neighborhoods of the city of Providence.
-She is also an English language arts and special education teacher at E-Cubed Academy.
+Ranglin-Vassell was born in Bull Bay, Jamaica.
+She graduated from Saint Joseph's Teachers' College, and earned a Bachelor of Arts from Rhode Island College, and a Master of Arts in Special Education from Providence College.

+She worked as an English language arts and special education teacher at E-Cubed Academy.
+As of 2025, she was working as a teacher Central High School.
 She is the published author of Journeys, a collection of poems about faith, life, love and determination.